iotempire/iotempower/.github/CONTRIBUTING.md

   - Use the formatting shortcut **`Ctrl+Shift+I`** on *Linux* to automatically *format* your code.
   - Learn more about configuring this feature here: https://code.visualstudio.com/docs/cpp/cpp-ide

-- **Other Environments**: If you use a different IDE or text editor, please configure it to use the Google C++ style guide as a base but set the indentation width to 4 spaces.
+- **Other Environments**: If you use a different IDE or text editor, please configure it to use the Google C++ style guide as a base, but set the indentation width to 4 spaces.

 - **Before Submitting a Pull Request**:
   - Ensure your contributions are properly formatted according to these guidelines.